Overnewton Anglican Community College

-Overnewton Anglican Community College (more commonly known as 'OACC', or simply Overnewton) is an independent, co-educational, day school, founded in 1987.
+Overnewton Anglican Community College (more commonly known as 'OACC', or simply Overnewton) is a private, co-educational day school, in Melbourne, Victoria, Australia.
+The college was founded in 1987.

-The college has two campuses, the Canowindra Campus (formerly Taylors Lakes Campus) located in Taylors Lakes, Melbourne, Australia and the Yirramboi Campus (formerly Keilor Campus) located in Keilor.
-Prep to Year 4 (commonly known within the College as the Junior School) and Year 9 is only available at the Canowindra Campus; and the Year 5 to Year 8 (known as the Middle School) and Year 10 to 12 (known as the Senior School) are only available at the Yirramboi Campus in Keilor.
+The college has two campuses, the Canowindra Campus (formerly Taylors Lakes Campus) located in Taylors Lakes, and the Yirramboi Campus (formerly Keilor Campus) located in Keilor.
+Prep to Year 4 (commonly known within the college as the junior school) and Year 9 is only available at the Canowindra Campus; and the Year 5 to Year 8 (known as the middle school) and Year 10 to 12 (known as the senior school) are only available at the Yirramboi Campus in Keilor.

 Students at the school are encouraged to become involved in a range of co-curricular activities that complement the academic program.
 Christian education is a core subject at all levels.
-Families are encouraged to take part in a Contribution Scheme, whereby they contribute 18 hours of service to the College each school term.
 The school has participated for many years in the Rock Eisteddfod Challenge in both the junior, premier and RAW divisions.